zxphyrx/highway/app/views/overview/undercity.md

 A needs-based stipend application will also be available.

 Travelling by car, bus, or train?
 The [Hack Club Gas Fund](https://gas.hackclub.com/) can reimburse your costs!
 However, you'll still need an invite to come.

-#### Parents

-We will have parent information calls on Zoom a few weeks before the event!

-Note that Hack Club will not pay for parent travel.

 <br>
 <img src="/undercitygate.png" style="width: full" class=""></img>